-8.005 FILING OF UTCR 8.010 DOCUMENTS
+8.005 SUBMISSION OF UTCR 8.010 DOCUMENTS FOR FILING

-- (1) All documents required to be filed under UTCR 8.010(3), (4) and (5) including a detailed list of all personal and real property shall be filed with the clerk of the court and served on the opposing counsel (or party if self-represented) seven (7) days before the trial. - (2) All pleadings shall specify "Subject to Mandatory Mediation" and "Subject to Mandatory Arbitration" in the case caption if appropriate. - (3) Absent a showing of good cause, a party who fails to timely file all documents required by UTCR 8.010 may be deemed to have admitted values of property established by a filing party.
+- (1) All pleadings shall specify "Subject to Mandatory Mediation" and "Subject to Mandatory Arbitration" in the case caption if appropriate. - (2) Absent a showing of good cause, a party who fails to timely submit for filing all documents required by UTCR 8.010 may be deemed to have admitted values of property established by a filing party.